asakasamo/Catch-of-the-Day/README.md

 # Catch of the Day
-A web store simulator in React
+A web store simulator built in React
 > [Demo](https://asakasamo.github.io/Catch-of-the-Day/)

 ## Tools used